raspberrypilearning/safeguarding-module/en/quiz1/question_7.md

 legend: Question 7 of 9
 ---

-Is it good practice or bad practice to involve young people in decision-making at your club?
+Is it good practice or poor practice to involve young people in decision-making at your club?

 --- choices ---
 - (x) Good practice